 School for STEM, Art and Architecture

-Art, Design & Technology classes for children in Reception to Year 6
+Architecture & Design classes for children in Reception to Year 6

-Every term, we design a new interdisciplinary programme around a central theme, encouraging children to explore real-world ideas through creative challenges.
-These range from art projects and engineering challenges to robotics experiments, sensors, and design-based problem-solving.
+Each term, we explore a new theme through creative challenges — from art projects and engineering builds to robotics experiments and design problem-solving.

 Our students BUILD: